Comparative Mammalian Reproductive Endocrinology/Physiology, Aging and Behavior

-My lab's principal area of interest is mammalian physiology, with a focus on the life history trade-offs associated with the timing of hormone secretion, reproductive effort, and immune function.
-We study the effects of photoperiod and melatonin on female reproductive development and aging in Siberian hamsters, Phodopus sungorus.
-We are presently performing integrative studies at the molecular, cellular, and organismal levels to elucidate the mechanisms that underlie the photoperiod-induced deceleration of reproductive aging.
+My lab's principal area of interest is mammalian physiology and behavior, with a focus on the life history trade-offs associated with the timing of hormone secretion, reproductive effort, and aging.
+We perform integrative studies at the molecular, cellular, and organismal levels to elucidate the mechanisms that underlie reproductive aging.

 - Quantitative real-time PCR

 Some other systems and questions we're investigating:

 Dogs and Cats – How effective are AMH and progesterone as diagnostic tests for spay status and ovarian remnant syndrome?

 Mice – Is Chlamydia muridarum (Cm) sexually transmitted, does Cm-induced tubal infertility increase mating frequency in females, and do females prefer to mate with infected or uninfected males?

 Animal models previously investigated:

 Spotted hyenas – Natural masculinization of female external genitalia